sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Each tenant should be able to set up Single Sign-On with their own IDP, and to enable [Mutual Transport Layer Security](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) (mTLS) and IP address range restrictions.
 - As mentioned above, you'll need tenant-specific subdomains e.g., `<tenant-name>.<your-root-domain>.com` for this.
 This needs to happen automatically when you onboard a new tenant.
 - If you offer environments, you'll likely need infrastructure isolation to prevent the activity from one tenant to affect the workflows of another tenant.
+- Different tenants might require different encryption keys, physically segregated storage, and different locations for their data.
+- Data residency regulations require that data for customers in a Country is also going to be kept in that country (some Countries require "only" instead of "also", but very few).
 - You'll need to implement at least two tenants for each tenant type, as part of your walking skeleton.

 ## Tenancy model